 Address: 400 E Collins Dr, Casper, WY 82601, USA

-Modern and contemporary art from throughout the world is collected, preserved, and shown at the Nicolaysen Art Museum so that families can learn from it and discover their own creative side.
+Modern and contemporary art from worldwide is collected, preserved, and shown at the Nicolaysen Art Museum so that families can learn from it and discover their creative side.

 With nearly 6,200 items in the museum’s Permanent Collection, plan plenty of time for your visit.
 All types of art, from sculptures to drawings to fabrics to prints and photography, can be taught to children through this collection.